dev-jotape/dev-jotape.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine Learning
-  - Deep Learning
+  - Machine Learning & Deep Learning
   - Computer Vision
   - Security & Privacy
-  - Security of Healthcare applications
   - Distributed Systems

 # Education to show in About widget